skillcadet/blog/_drafts/2025-03-03-Porting-a-node-manager-to-python.md

 The first step was to lower the nodecap to get to a reasonable amount of nodes.
 This required dropping from 200 to 130.
 This allowed the remaining nodes to upgrade.

 Later, I changed the remove node logic to trim nodes instead of stop them if we're hitting spikes during an upgrade.
+And then made that less aggressive by only trimming more nodes if there are no RemoveNode events running.
+(Disk pressure and NodeCap limits are still aggressive)